torvalds/linux/Documentation/process/submitting-drivers.rst

 Allocating Device Numbers
 -------------------------

-Major and minor numbers for block and character devices are allocated by the Linux assigned name and number authority (currently this is Torben Mathiasen).
+Major and miyesr numbers for block and character devices are allocated by the Linux assigned name and number authority (currently this is Torben Mathiasen).
 The site is http://www.lanana.org/.
-This also deals with allocating numbers for devices that are not going to be submitted to the mainstream kernel.
+This also deals with allocating numbers for devices that are yest going to be submitted to the mainstream kernel.
 See :ref:`Documentation/admin-guide/devices.rst <admin_devices>`
 for more information on this.